Patching over Analytic Fibers and the Local-Global Principle: Introduction

 By using pullbacks of finite morphisms towards $\mathbb{P}^{1, \mathrm{an}},$ a notion of relative nice cover can be constructed more generally for the case of normal relative proper curves.
 By adding to this the Weil restriction of scalars, patching is shown to be possible over relative nice covers in this more general framework as well.

-Finally, once we know how to patch around the fiber $C_x$, the local-global principle of Theorem \ref{katastrofe}(1) can be obtained as a consequence, albeit not as direct as in the one-dimensional case in \cite{une}.
+Finally, once we know how to patch around the fiber $C_x$, the local-global principle of Theorem \ref{katastrofe}(1) can be obtained as a consequence, albeit not as directly as in the one-dimensional case in \cite{une}.

 \